TZstatsADS/Fall2018-Proj3-Sec1-grp7/README.md

 **To run this script, follow the instructions in the [doc](doc/) folder of this repository. **

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
-+ Hongru Liu did the baseline model and Random Forest method individually, and trained baseline model and wrote the readme file..
++ Hongru Liu did the baseline model and Random Forest method individually, trained baseline model, wrote the readme file.
 + Chenghao Yu did SRCNN method in python individually, trained the SRCNN model and readme file.
 The final result is given by this SRCNN code.
 + Sen Fu did the CNN method in R individually, trained CNN model, Random Forest model and the PSNR calculator.
 + Jiangsong Chen did another SRCNN method in python individually and trained SRCNN model.